 Palácio Príncipe Real

-Palácio Príncipe Real is a boutique hotel so different for the usual hotel chains, with its tranquil garden, pool, massages, afternoon teas, and the highly personalized service afforded to its guests.
-Love, care and affection goes into everything they do here, and it shows.
+While located a little further east from Bairro Alto, Palácio Príncipe Real is a unique boutique hotel with its tranquil garden, pool, massages, afternoon teas, and the highly personalized service afforded to its guests.
 Of all the places I’ve researched in writing this article, this is where I’m most keen to stay myself, and the next time I visit Lisbon, I will!

 How to get the best hotel deals in Lisbon?